Paul Smith (footballer, born 1964)

 Paul Michael Smith (born 9 November 1964) is an English former footballer who played in the Football League for Sheffield United, Stockport County, Port Vale, and Lincoln City.
 He was promoted out of the Third Division with Sheffield United in 1983–84 and won the Conference title with Lincoln City in 1987–88.

 Career

+Sheffield United

+Smith began his career at Sheffield United.
+Ian Porterfield's "Blades" finished 11th in the Third Division in 1982–83, before winning automatic promotion in 1983–84.
+United then finished 18th in the Second Division in 1984–85 and then rose up to seventh place in 1985–86.
+During the latter campaign, Smith scored five goals in seven Fourth Division games on loan at Les Chapman's Stockport County.
+He failed to revive his career at Bramall Lane under new manager Billy McEwan after returning from Edgeley Park.